pwnless/WechatNoAds/README.md

 ## Known issues

-* The only ads remains in WeApps, I can't find the specific function for createing WeApp Ads for now.
+* The only ads remains in WeApps, I can't find the specific function that creates WeApp Ads for now.